OPS-E2E-PPE/VBA-Docs/access/Concepts/Error-Codes/error-trapping.md

 keywords: vbaac10.chm5186626
 f1_keywords:
 - vbaac10.chm5186626
-ms.prod: access
 ms.assetid: 41d8de92-55ed-8537-eb31-6d72ba69c165
 ms.date: 09/21/2018
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # Error trapping

-You can use the **On Error GoTo** statement to trap errors and direct procedure flow to the location of error-handling statements within a procedure.
+Use the **On Error GoTo** statement to trap errors and direct procedure flow to the location of error-handling statements within a procedure.
 For example, the following statement directs the flow to the label line:

 ```vb
 On Error GoTo ErrorHandler